TritonDataCenter/sdc-docker/docs/divergence.md

 have an additional process `ipmgmtd`.
 This is the SmartOS daemon that manages network interfaces and TCP/IP tunables.

+### Extra Files

+#### /var/log/sdc-dockerinit.log

+This is the log from the dockerinit process which sets up the container for your initial process and then exec()s it.
+This log exists only for debugging problems with the way the initial process has been setup.

+#### /var/log/sdc-dockerexec.log

+This is the log from the dockerexec process which sets up the container for your `docker exec ...` process and then exec()s it.
+This log exists only for debugging problems with the way the exec()'d process has been setup.

 ### Exit Statuses

 When a container exits the exit status as returned by sdc-docker will currently